secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 #### Partner Manager for first review and action

+1. The Managed Services Team:
+   - has first action to review and update the registration when `DR-Status` = _Submitted_. **Important to note**, the registration is _not ready_ for Partner Manager review while in `DR-Status` = _Submitted_.
+   - will update `DR-Status` to _Pending Sales Review_ once their work is complete and the registration is ready for Partner Manager review (refer to [How it Works](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#partner-sourced-deal-registration-how-it-works) for details). `DR-Status` being updated to _Pending Sales Review_ sends a notification to the Partner Manager to review and action the registration.
-1. Click the link in either your email or [Deal Registration View](https://gitlab.my.salesforce.com/a9W?fcf=00B4M000004toX7) to open the registration record in Salesforce.
+2. Click the link in either your email or [Deal Registration View](https://gitlab.my.salesforce.com/a9W?fcf=00B4M000004toX7) to open the registration record in Salesforce.
-2. Confirm the `Deal Registration Type` is "MSP" and that the partner provided sufficient detail to proceed with the registration.
+3. Confirm the `Deal Registration Type` is "MSP" and that the partner provided sufficient detail to proceed with the registration.
 If registration details are:
    - _accurate and complete_, proceed to the next step.
    - _inaccurate and/or incomplete_, return the registration to request more information from the partner.
 Select “Returned” in the `PM Approval Status` field, add your information request for the partner in the `PM Comments` field, then click the `Save` button to complete the return process.
     ![16-Returned_Reg](/handbook/sales/field-operations/channel-operations/images/16-Returned_Reg.png)
-3. Discuss the opportunity with the GitLab Sales Rep and ASM and decide to either approve or reject the registration.
+4. Discuss the opportunity with the GitLab Sales Rep and ASM and decide to either approve or reject the registration.
-4. Click `Link/Create Opportunity`.
+5. Click `Link/Create Opportunity`.
     ![14-Link_Create_Opp_Button](/handbook/sales/field-operations/channel-operations/images/14-Link_Create_Opp_Button.png)
-5. On the “Link/Create Opportunity” page, search for the opportunity in the provided list and/or perform a “Global Search.”
+6. On the “Link/Create Opportunity” page, search for the opportunity in the provided list and/or perform a “Global Search.”
    - **If the opportunity already exists** and you plan to:
      - _**Approve**_ the registration, click `Link & Make Primary` next to the opportunity name.
 You will then be brought back to the deal registration record.
      - _**Reject**_ the registration, click `Link` next to the opportunity name.
 You will then be brought back to the deal registration record.
    - **If there is no matching opportunity**, click `Create New`, then choose “Standard” as the Opportunity Record Type.
 Click “Save” on the opportunity and you will be brought back to the “Link/Create Opportunity” page.
 Click `Link & Make Primary` and you will be brought back to the deal registration record.
     ![15-Link_Create_Opp_Screen](/handbook/sales/field-operations/channel-operations/images/15-Link_Create_Opp_Screen.png)
-6. Navigate to the Partner Manager Approvals section of the registration record.
+7. Navigate to the Partner Manager Approvals section of the registration record.
 If you are going to:
    - _**Approve**_, select “Approved” in the `PM Approval Status` field, then click `Save` to complete your approval.
    - _**Reject**_, select “Denied” in the `PM Approval Status` field, select a reason in the `PM Denial Reason` field, then click `Save` to complete your rejection.
     ![17-Approve_Deny_Partner_Manager](/handbook/sales/field-operations/channel-operations/images/17-Approve_Deny_Partner_Manager.png)
-7. Change the `Account Name` field on the opportunity to the partner account.
+8. Change the `Account Name` field on the opportunity to the partner account.
 This should **not** be the MSP End User (i.e., customer) account.
-8. If you created a new opportunity during this process (see step 5 above), update `Opportunity Owner` on the opportunity to the Sales Rep who owns the MSP End User (i.e., customer) account using the `Change Opportunity Owner` button.
+9. If you created a new opportunity during this process (see step 6 above), update `Opportunity Owner` on the opportunity to the Sales Rep who owns the MSP End User (i.e., customer) account using the `Change Opportunity Owner` button.
     ![19-Change_Opp_Owner_Button](/handbook/sales/field-operations/channel-operations/images/19-Change_Opp_Owner_Button.png)
-9. Connect the GitLab Sales Rep to the MSP Partner Rep so they can discuss and align on opportunity and quote details.
+10. Connect the GitLab Sales Rep to the MSP Partner Rep so they can discuss and align on opportunity and quote details.
-10. Provide [Deal Desk MSP quoting](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#msp-quotes) and [Internal Partner Program discounting](https://docs.google.com/document/d/1qiT_2EsnL20c4w0hyZ_CGaJQIzj8CSCsHERoR80cwws/edit?usp=sharing) links to the GitLab Sales Rep so they have the process details necessary to manage the opportunity and create a quote.
+11. Provide [Deal Desk MSP quoting](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#msp-quotes) and [Internal Partner Program discounting](https://docs.google.com/document/d/1qiT_2EsnL20c4w0hyZ_CGaJQIzj8CSCsHERoR80cwws/edit?usp=sharing) links to the GitLab Sales Rep so they have the process details necessary to manage the opportunity and create a quote.

 #### Area Sales Manager (ASM) for final review and action (if approved by Partner Manager)